Imogen599/CDull/README.md

 # CDull
-CDull is an extremely basic sublanguage and compiler written in C#.
+CDull is an extremely basic sublanguage and interpreter written in C#.
 It supports basic mathematic operators, user variables, pre-existing functions and pre-existing constant values.
 The only data type is floating point numbers.
 To use, download the exe from the latest release and place into an empty folder.
 Create the file ``MyProgram.cdull`` in the folder, write some code in it and run the exe.
-It will compile (or tell you of any errors) and print the result of the final line to the console.
+It will run (and tell you of any errors) and print the result of the final line to the console if successful.

 ---